-After having used 2 VSB Automatic Pop Hole Openers and having just bought a third, for another hen house, I thought it was about time I wrote a review!
+After having used 3 VSB Automatic Pop Hole Openers and having just bought a forth, for another hen-house, I thought it was about time I wrote a review!

-The VSB unit can open and close the pop hole of your hen house at dawn and dusk to help protect your chickens from unwanted night time visitors like foxes and badgers (or racoons in some other parts of the World).
+The VSB automatic door opener can open and close the pop hole of your hen-house at dawn and dusk to help protect your chickens from unwanted night-time visitors like foxes and badgers (or raccoons in some other parts of the World such as North America).

 There are a few different versions of pop hole openers available:

 The VSB – For mounting on the outside of your hen-house, this is the basic model.

 The VSBbi – Which is designed to be mounted in the same way as the VSB but inside the hen-house.
 It includes an external light sensor on an extension wire, designed to be mounted outside the hen-house.